Oklahoma-Data-Science-Workshop/.github/README.md

 Because the meetings are held in public, the speakers must be aware of the risks associated with discussing unpublished results.
 Likewise, results involving personal health information have to be de-identified.
 The same applies to identifying information regarding students who may have participated in a survey.
-Quite often, the tools and algorithms that are discussed are at the cutting edge, and they do not appear in formal coursework for several years, if ever.
+Quite often, the tools and algorithms discussed are at the cutting edge and do not appear in formal coursework for several years, if ever.

 ## When do the meetings occur?
 The meetings are held at noon on the third Friday of each month except for July and December.